9 Cold Calling Objections and How to Respond for More Sales

 "How do you keep your data fresh?"

-“I won’t ever end a call after a prospect objects to me the first time - unless they ask me to remove them from my prospecting list.
-I always try to get into a conversation and learn more, just in case there’s a fit that isn’t initially obvious.”
+“I won’t end a call after a prospect objects to me the first time - unless they ask me to remove them from my prospecting list.
+I always try to get into a conversation and learn more in case a fit isn’t initially obvious.”

 Even if this cold calling example doesn’t perfectly fit your industry, you can apply this same logic.
 If a prospect raises this objection when cold calling, ask them more questions about their current set.
 You’ll soon discover if there are features to your product or service that do fit their requirements.